rafaelpernil2/PolyVolcaWeb/README.md

 * [github/rafaelpernil2](https://github.com/rafaelpernil2)

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under Creative Commons BY-NC-SA 4.0 License - see the [LICENSE.md](LICENSE.md) file for details.